nutstore/zotero-plugin-nutstore/README.md

 Use this code under AGPL.
 No warranties are provided.
 Keep the laws of your locality in mind!

-If you want to change the license, please contact me at <>
+If you want to change the license, please contact us.